 At the moment there is no significant medical research on abortion in Germany.
 This puts us far behind countries such as England, Sweden and France.
 As abortion is not an object of research, it is hardly discussed at specialist congresses or in training courses.

 Germany should no longer be at the bottom of the league concerning research in the field of reproductive health.
 Medical research on abortion should be increasingly promoted in Germany.

 Scientific discourse and public discussion

 Abortion is still a big taboo in our society.
-In our medical practice we can observe this on a daily basis: Many patients cannot talk to anyone about their unwanted pregnancy and wish for abortion, not even with close relatives or friends.
+In our medical practice, we can observe this on a daily basis: Many patients cannot talk to anyone about their unwanted pregnancy and abortion, not even with close relatives or friends.
 At the same time, we often perceive the debate as emotionally charged, cluttered with religiously moral debates and therefore unobjective.
-Meanwhile we forget that it is the health of unwanted pregnant people that is at stake.
+Meanwhile, we forget that it is the health of unwanted pregnant people that is at stake.

 Unfortunately, even in the medical community there are still many myths about abortion – for example the myth of the “traumatizing abortion” that leads to depression or infertility.
 However, a growing amount of research studies show that tthis so-called “post-abortion syndrome” does not exist.
 A temporary depressive mood can occur because an existentially important decision has to be made.
 The stress level is generally the highest before an abortion.
 Stigmatisation and access barriers have been shown to increase psychological stress.
 However, the predominant and long-term feeling after an abortion is in most cases relief.
 95% of those affected do not regret an abortion even three years later.
 If anything, carrying out an unwanted pregnancy leads to greater psychological stress than terminating an unwanted pregnancy.